SalesConnection/Caction-Support/docs/How_to_Check_Pending_Update.md

-## How to Check Pending Update?
+## How to Check Pending Data?

 ### Here are the potential issues and solutions:

 i.
-Poor Internet Connnection:
+Poor Internet Connection:

 **Mobile App**